 "Son," the squirrel said, "prick up y'all's ears and listen to me good.
 You and your piss ant friends summoned me and now y'all are stuck with me.
 Feels mighty good to be back on the earth, even if I am trapped in the body of a varmint.
 From now on, I got me three lil white slaves and y'all are gonna do every last goddamm thing I tell you to and you're gonna thank me for the privilege.
 I got your pecker in my pocket, son.
 Await further instructions."
 Then the squirrel stared blankly at me for a minute and hopped off.

 I tried to convince myself it had just been a dream but when I woke up I had 20 text messages from Thad and another 32 from Thurston.
 All of the messages were panicked, all were a variaton on "What the fuck did we get ourselves into?"

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, JulianGrandWrite a Review